trynthink/scout/docs/tutorials.rst

 Installed Cost
 **************

 The absolute installed cost must be specified for the ECM, including the cost value, units, and reference source.
-The cost units should be specified according to :ref:`this list <ecm-installed-cost>`, noting that residential and commercial equipment have different units, and that sensors and controls ECMs also have different units from other equipment types.
+The cost units should be specified according to :ref:`this list <ecm-installed-cost-units>`, noting that residential and commercial equipment have different units, and that sensors and controls ECMs also have different units from other equipment types.

 If applicable to the ECM, separate cost values can be provided for residential and commercial building types.
 Units should match the level of specificity in the values, and source information should be included for all values articulated, if separate sources are used for different building types.